-George Saunders is one of my FAVORITE masters.
+George Saunders is one of my FAVORITE writers ever ever ever.
 His stories are beautiful.
 His characters are fascinating.
 I cannot sing his praises enough.
 He's a freaking genius writer.

 My first experience with Saunders (at least, so I thought) was the year his short story collection The Tenth of December came out.
 It was published with awards and fantastic reviews and it seemed as if he was the new best thing.
 Curious about all the hype surrounding some guy I’d never heard of, I had to know what he was all about.